 Subject to 1.10.1 and 1.10.2, each permanent full time employee may receive compensatory time for overtime worked in lieu of cash payment.
 The employee shall have the discretion of accumulating compensatory time to a maximum of sixty-four (64) normal working hours at any point in time.
 Compensatory time shall be calculated by multiplying the number of overtime hours worked by two (2) times the regular hourly rate.
-Employees can cash out their compensatory time twice per calendar year.
+Employees can cash out their compensatory time or roll their equivalent monetary amount into their deferred compensatory account twice per calendar year, up to the maximum annual IRS limit.

 - 1.10.1 Planned overtime will be compensated for only in cash; compensatory time cannot be earned for working planned overtime. - 1.10.2 Compensatory time off requires prior management approval and must be preceded by a ten (10) day notice of intended use from the employee.
-Management may waive the ten (10) day notice in cases of emergency.
-Compensatory time off may be taken only in eight (8) or nine (9) hour increments, based on employees scheduled work day; except, subject to management approval, up to three (3) hours may be used to augment earned rest period.
+Management may waive the ten (10) day notice.
+Compensatory time off may be taken only based on employees scheduled work day subject to management approval, augment earned rest period for the employee to complete their full shift."
 The ten (10) day notice requirement shall not apply to attendance at funerals; the employee will notify management as soon as the need to be absent for a funeral is known.